unredacted-word/spectacle/book/bibliography.md

 Mannheim, K. (1985). _Ideology and utopia: an introduction to the sociology of knowledge_.
 New York: Harcourt Brace Jovanovich.
 9780156439558.

-Melville, H. (1991).
-Moby-Dick.
+Melville, H. (1991). _Moby-Dick_.
 New York: Knopf Distributed by Random House.
 9780679405597.

 McLuhan, M. & Lapham, L. (1994). _Understanding media: the extensions of man_.